foundry-rs/foundry/README.md

 `forge init` creates a basic, extendable `foundry.toml` file.

+To set all `.dapprc` env vars run `source .dapprc` beforehand.

 To see all currently set options run `forge config`, to only see the basic options (as set with `forge init`) run `forge config --basic`, this can be used to create a new `foundry.toml` file with `forge config --basic > foundry.toml`.
 By default `forge config` shows the currently selected foundry profile and its values.
 It also accepts the same arguments as `forge build`.

 ### VSCode